How to Install Arch Linux with LUKS

 TRIM support

-The rd.luks.options=discard option and the allow-discards option of the previous section will enable TRIM support.
+The rd.luks.options=discard option of the previous section will enable TRIM support.
 These flags allow the kernel to pass TRIM commands to the drive’s firmware, which are used to perform essential maintenance operations such as garbage collection and cell wear optimization.
 While this feature is important for maintaining optimal performance over time, it can potentially leak metadata, revealing unused block information that may be used to identify the filesystem in use.

 For this reason, cryptsetup developers advise against enabling such feature in all those scenarios where maximum privacy is required.
 In any other cases, leaving this option enabled will ensure long-term SSD health.
 More information about this topic can be found on the Arch wiki.